 Depending upon the facts and circumstances of your case, you may receive financial compensation for pain and suffering, medical and rehabilitation costs, loss of wages, lost earning capacity, inconvenience, and physical damage, loss of use, or diminished value to your motorcycle.
-If a family member is catastrophically injured or killed, you may be able to recover compensation for long-term care and other expenses.
+If a family member is catastrophically injured (such as a spinal cord injury) or killed, you may be able to recover compensation for long-term care and other expenses.

 In Florida, insurance companies normally exclude coverage while riding a motorcycle unless you specifically purchase motorcycle coverage.
 No-fault Personal Injury Insurance Protection (PIP) is a mandatory requirement for all automobiles and trucks registered in the State of Florida, however, no-fault insurance coverage is merely an option for motorcycles.
 Your automobile coverage does not extend to your motorcycle in case of an accident while riding and many motorcyclists are surprised to learn they are not covered by any insurance at all.
 Florida does not mandate any type of insurance at all for motorcycle riders.
 If another person’s negligence causes you an injury while riding a motorcycle, then you have a legal claim against them for damages.

 If you purchase motorcycle coverage, we strongly recommend that you make sure that your policy provides uninsured motorist (UM) coverage for your motorcycle.
 This coverage permits you to insure yourself for damages over and above whatever coverage limits the responsible party has.
 There are many people driving with very minimal insurance coverage limits and you may need more coverage while riding your motorcycle to adequately protect yourself and your loved ones from financial disaster in the event of an accident.
 Please know that UM coverage on your motorcycle is not the same as UM coverage for your car.
 You must specifically purchase UM coverage for your motorcycle.